Ivermectin: Adverse effects

 Side effects, although uncommon, include fever, itching, and skin rash when taken by mouth; and red eyes, dry skin, and burning skin when used topically for head lice.
 It is unclear if the drug is safe for use during pregnancy, but it is probably acceptable for use during breastfeeding.

-Ivermectin is considered relatively free of toxicity in standard doses (around 300 µg/kg).
+Ivermectin is considered relatively free of toxicity in standard doses (around 300 μg/kg).
 Based on the data drug safety sheet for ivermectin, side effects are uncommon.
 However, serious adverse events following ivermectin treatment are more common in people with very high burdens of larval Loa loa worms in their blood.
 Those who have over 30,000 microfilaria per milliliter of blood risk inflammation and capillary blockage due to the rapid death of the microfilaria following ivermectin treatment.

-One concern is neurotoxicity after large overdoses, which in most mammalian species may manifest as central nervous system depression, ataxia, coma, and even death, as might be expected from potentiation of inhibitory chloride channels.
+One concern is neurotoxicity after large overdoses, which in most mammalian species may manifest as central nervous system depression, ataxia, coma, and death, as might be expected from potentiation of inhibitory chloride channels.

 Since drugs that inhibit the enzyme CYP3A4 often also inhibit P-glycoprotein transport, the risk of increased absorption past the blood-brain barrier exists when ivermectin is administered along with other CYP3A4 inhibitors.
-These drugs include statins, HIV protease inhibitors, many calcium channel blockers, lidocaine, the benzodiazepines, and glucocorticoids such as dexamethasone.
+These drugs include statins, HIV protease inhibitors, many calcium channel blockers, lidocaine, benzodiazepines, and glucocorticoids such as dexamethasone.

-During the course of a typical treatment, ivermectin can cause minor aminotransferase elevations.
+During a typical treatment course, ivermectin can cause minor aminotransferase elevations.
 In rare cases it can cause mild clinically apparent liver disease.